microsoft/Quantum/samples/qir/oracle-generator/README.md

 make
 ```

-This step may fail in case the file `LLVMCOnfig.cmake` cannot be found, which
+This step may fail in case the file `LLVMConfig.cmake` cannot be found, which
 should be installed alongside LLVM.
 In this case, try to find that folder,
 let's call it $LLVM_DIR, and explicitly set it as follows in the script above: